 Ed's never met an instrument that he didn't like.
 He's a bass player by trade and has been playing blues and R&B since the late 80's with the bands Freaks of Nature, The X-men, Ahab's Other Leg, KNOB, the on-going originals band Slackasaurus and of course Slygo Road.
 It’s often said that the bass guitar is the link between rhythm and melody but we think Ed — with his endless positive energy — is the link between rhythm, melody and fun!

 Dan's the engine of Slygo Road.
-His infectious enthusiasm gets people on their feet and his sometimes-soulful, always-smoking sax brings new life to old rock and blues classics.
+His infectious enthusiasm gets people on their feet and his always-soulful, reliably smoking sax brings new life to old rock and blues classics.
 If you're lucky you might catch him whip out his clarinet to Dixie things up once in a while (as long as he’s not also playing keyboards).
 Dan is also a talented song writer with a flair for heavy-hitting blues tunes with tight and unconventional horn lines.

 We call him "Shank".
 He got his nickname "Shank" from a notorious Portland-area BBQ guru who went by "Uncle Billy" (long story, but worth it).
 Shank played classic and southern rock throughout high school and college and then played the Long Island “showcase club” circuit in the mid 1980s with the original band Wacked.
 In 1998 he played several tracks on Boston jazz guitarist, Bob Johnson’s CD Musings.
 Before Slygo Road emerged, he played in the Portland-based bands The Laxatones and Mama Rules.
 His first priority is laying down a solid groove that the rest of the band can play around with.